-Learning will always be a constant process with endless surprises while fresh creations from our fellow artists paves way for every possibility of reconciling and enriching our own world.
-Presently Photography is going through an interesting phase, where youngsters and more passionately creative people keep pushing themselves through its wide open aperture, adding more value to the art of photography as a whole.
+Learning will always be a constant process with endless surprises while fresh creations from our fellow artists pave way for every possibility of reconciling and enriching our own world.
+Presently Photography is going through an interesting phase, where youngsters and more passionately creative people keep pushing themselves through its wide-open aperture, adding more value to the art of photography as a whole.

 Drawing inspirations by adding more design to our visionary and patterns should be a gracious aspect in any kind of art form and photography is no different here.

 Cinema will never lose its charm.
 There is everything one could lose for and to take from this Cinema.
-Excellent genres and numerous legends who has striven hard in making cinema what it is today.
-Cinematographers must be the gurus from the other world for our photographers, for the vision, knowledge and techniques remains the same in both categories.
-Medium may differ but it may not concern us.
-As we begin to ponder more on this with a thirst for knowledge, curiosity and versatility to be acquired from cinema, we struck some 5 fantastic points which should be everything for any photographer alive or dead.
+Excellent genres and numerous legends who have striven hard in making cinema what it is today.
+Cinematographers must be the gurus from the other world for our photographers, for the vision, knowledge, and techniques remains the same in both categories.
+The medium may differ but it may not concern us.
+As we begin to ponder more on this with a thirst for knowledge, curiosity, and versatility to be acquired from cinema, we struck some 5 fantastic points which should be everything for any photographer.

-In this post of ours, I wanted to study a bit on drawing inspiration and developing vision from one of the most accepted visual medium of art – The Cinema.
+In this post of ours, I wanted to study a bit about drawing inspiration and developing vision from one of the most accepted visual medium of art – The Cinema.

 All photos are linked to IMDB, you can explore much about the film.

-A hearty smile, a blissful laughter, tears, trauma and more pain.
-Many movie scenes still stays close to our hearts because they have been so true, pulling strings of our emotional receptors.
-Fixing this into photography would be difficult since this is close to reality, we deal with real life characters not actors.
+A hearty smile, blissful laughter, tears, trauma and more pain.
+Many movie scenes still stay close to our hearts because they have been so true, pulling strings of our emotional receptors.
+Fixing this into photography would be difficult since this is close to reality, we deal with real-life characters not actors.
 But Cinema will teach you what it takes to create in other words a picture which speaks and the one which cannot be forgotten.